 Compression of Human Movement IMU Data

-David P. Chiasson1, Junkai Xu, Peter B. Shull
+David P. Chiasson1, Junkai Xu1, Peter B. Shull1

 1State Key Laboratory of Mechanical System and Vibration, School of Mechanical Engineering, Shanghai Jiao Tong University

 Email: dchiasso@sjtu.edu.cn

 Introduction

 Wearable human movement information from inertial measurement units (IMU) is critical for a variety of applications including virtual reality, wearable electronics, physical therapy and human performance.
 However, techniques for representing with this class of multimedia information has received little attention compared with the mature fields of image, audio, and text.
 Developing compressed representations of kinematic data will allow for higher sampling rates, greater data throughput, more nodes, and more data stored in a limited space.
 Compression is a key element to enabling previously unfeasible applications particularly those which experience limited transmission bandwidth or data storage.
 We hypothesised that the most efficient compressed representation format would utilize the interrelated nature of rotation and orientation information in accelerometer and gyroscope information.